 - Ovulation problems: in order to achieve a pregnancy a female should be able to ovulate.
 Problems in ovulation may lead to infertility.
 E.g. PCOS (polycystic ovarian syndrome).

 - Tubal causes: the fallopian tubes connect the ovaries and the uterus.
 If they are obstructed, the pregnancy cannot occur.

 - Uterine abnormalities: the uterus may have some congenital structural deformities.
 E.g. uterine septum.
 Other pathologies like fibroids, endometriosis, and polyps cause problems with implantation rendering the patient infertile.

-- Cervical causes: some of the females have abnormal mucus, which might lead to killing of the sperms in the cervix itself leading to infertility.
+- Cervical causes: some of the females have abnormal mucus, which might lead to the killing of the sperms in the cervix itself leading to infertility.

-- Infections: females may not be able to conceive if they have infections in pelvic region like pelvic TB.
+- Infections: females may not be able to conceive if they have infections in the pelvic region like pelvic TB.

 - Unexplained: almost 20% of females experience infertility in spite of having all the normal reports.